- Career Center Home

 - Ability to meet current requirements set forth by the Texas Commission of Law Enforcement to be certified as a Peace Officer.

-- No marijuana use in the two (2) years prior to application date.
-No use of a controlled substance in the five (5) years prior to application date.
+- No marijuana use in the two (2) years prior to the application date.
+No use of a controlled substance in the five (5) years prior to the application date.

-- No arrest record with higher than a Class C misdemeanor.
+- No arrest record with a higher than a Class C misdemeanor.

 - Pass the written examination with a score of 70 or higher and pass the physical agility test.